 - Foam rolling and stretching.

-- Maximize Hydration, which is the #1 way that increases Recovery scores for WHOOP users.
+- Maximize Hydration, which is one of the top ways that WHOOP users increase their recovery scores.

 - Dial into your nutrition and monitor how different foods affect your physiology.